student-dristi/Song-Recommendation-Emotion-based/README.md

 Turn emotions into personalized Spotify playlists using AI

-Emotions2Music is an AI-powered web application that analyzes a user's text, detects their emotion, and recommends a curated Spotify playlist based on that emotion.
+MoodTunes is an AI-powered web application that analyzes a user's text, detects their emotion, and recommends a curated Spotify playlist based on that emotion.
 Built with FastAPI, PyTorch NLP model, and Spotify Web API, this project combines machine learning with real-time music personalization.

 # Features